GusFors/NodeTabletInputLinux/README.md

-Node console app for Tablet input, just made for fun.
-Using node-hid and robotjs(with removed nanosleep functions)
+Node console app for Tablet input.
+Using node-hid and robotjs(for clicks)